AishwaryaC26/RIS-Vis/README.md

 Within the "app" folder, there is:
 - The Dockerfile: which specifies how to build our app within a Docker container
-- assets: contain .css files used to style the dashboard
+- assets: contains .css files used to style the dashboard
 - station_inventories: a folder with XML files containing information about the 4 seismic stations from which data is collected
+- componentbuilder.py: file to make building components within each page simpler
-- ALL the other files within the directory correspond to a specific page within the web app:
+- ALMOST ALL the other files within the directory correspond to a specific page within the web app:
-    -  Ex: app.py contains the home-page of the site, gps.py contains the GPS Visualization page of the site, seismic.py contains the Seismic page of the website, monph.py contains the page containing pressure & humidity data of the instrument, etc.
+    -  Ex: app.py contains the home-page of the site, gps.py contains the GPS Visualization page of the site, seismic.py contains the Seismic page of the website, monph.py contains the Pressure & Humidity Page within the system monitoring section, etc.
     -  The names of the files directly correspond to the page they represent
     -  So, if you ever want to edit the layout of a particular page, go to the file corresponding to that page within the app directory!